mentifaber/Mentifaber/README.md

 # Mentifaber

-Builder of minds.
-Architect of cognitive systems.
+Builder of persistent systems.
+Architect of continuity.

 This is the archive.